Abhinav1836-20/Sentiment-analysis-using-Gradio-interface/README.md

 The notebook defines two prediction functions—one for detecting detailed emotions and another for identifying broader emotional or mental-state patterns.
 These functions handle tokenization, model inference, softmax scoring, and error management.

+The app is launched using demo.launch(), allowing users to instantly test real-time classification of any text they provide.

 A Gradio interface is created to make the system interactive, including a text input box, output fields for both emotion and mental-health categories, and JSON displays of class probabilities.